 A first degree in a relevant subject from an EU university

 OR at least five years of work experience in health care after obtaining a relevant professional qualification.

-PLUS students must be pharmacists, nurses or allied health professionals registered with the relevant UK professional body and practising in the UK, preferably within the NHS.
+Students must be pharmacists, nurses or allied health professionals registered with the relevant UK professional or regulatory body and practising in the UK, preferably within the NHS.

 * Alumni Progression Bursary

 * First Class Honours Bursary

 * Gravesend Rugby Football Bursary

 * Royal Navy and Royal Marines Bursary

 * John McWilliam bursary